Financial Independence Guide: The Simple Math, Steps & Timeline to Retire Early

 Geographic arbitrage isn’t a one-size-fits-all.
 For some, it might mean moving to a lower cost-of-living area in your country.
 For others, it might mean moving halfway across the globe.
 What matters is that it’s intentional and align with how you want to design your life.

-If you’re considering retiring abroad, check out our Retirement Relocation Tool.
+If you’re considering retiring abroad, check out our Retirement Relocation Tool below.
 It’s a data-driven dashboard that ranks over dozens of countries using real-world indicators like cost of living, healthcare quality, safety, political stability, pollution, climate, English proficiency, and more (see Figure 5).

 The tool lets you adjust your preferences—for example, prioritizing healthcare or avoiding regions with high natural disaster risk—and instantly filters countries that match your ideal retirement criteria.
 Whether you’re dreaming of beaches in Portugal, mountains in Mexico, or a peaceful village in Thailand, this tool helps you shortlist the best-fit destinations so you can retire not just early—but well.

-Figure 5: Screenshot of the Retirement Relocation Tool (at the moment available for PC only).
+Figure 5: Screenshot of the PC-only Retirement Relocation Tool (free, email unlock).

 Choose Your FI Path: LeanFIRE, FatFIRE, Coast & Barista